mihlalimakunga/alx-system_engineering-devops/0x02-shell_redirections/README.md

-tail -n 1 iacta >> iacta_last_line_duplicate : Duplicate the last line of file iacta into iacta_last_line_duplicate file. find . -name "*.js" -type f -delete : Deletes all the regular files (not directories) with .js extension in the current directory and its subfolders. find . -mindepth 1 -type d | wc -l : Counts the number of directories, sub directories and hidden directories in the current directory excluding the current directory itself. ls -lt : Lists the 10 newest files in the current directory.
+tail -n 1 iacta >> iacta_last_line_duplicate : Duplicate the last line of file iacta into iacta_last_line_duplicate file. find . -name "*.js" -type f -delete : Deletes all the regular files (not directories) with .js extension in the current directory and its subfolders. find . -mindepth 1 -type d | wc -l : Counts the number of directories, sub directories and hidden directories in the current directory excluding the current directory itself. ls -lt | head -10 : Lists the 10 newest files in the current directory from newest to the oldest.